-Game Of Thrones’ Memes Help Fans Cope With The Series Finale
+‘Game Of Thrones’ Memes Help Fans Cope With The Series Finale

 — Daenerys I || I stand by Daenerys (@targsdemi) May 13, 2019

-Other memes dealt with the resolution of Arya Stark’s plot, which had her sailing West of Westeros:
+Other memes dealt with the resolution of Arya Stark’s plot, one which had her sailing West of Westeros.

 Not everyone is a Game of Thrones fan, but for those who are, enjoy this meme I just hashed together about Arya Stark.
 LOL.
 She follows in the footsteps of other great explorers, Hanno the Navigator, Pytheas of Massalia, Zhang Qian, Vasco de Gama, Christopher Columbus, etc. ???????? pic.twitter.com/82Z9MfomF3